-Research commissioned by the Department for Education shows missing school for even a day can mean a child is less likely to achieve good grades, which can have a damaging effect on their life chances.
-At Swanton Morley VC Primary School our aim is to work with parents to ensure that all our pupils receive the most from their education and reach their full potential.
+Research commissioned by the Department for Education shows missing school for even a day can mean a child is less likely to reach their potential and achieve good grades, which in turn can have a detrimental effect on their future life chances.
+At Swanton Morley VC Primary School our aim is to work with parents to ensure that all our pupils get the most they can from their education, attain the highest standards possible and reach their full potential.

 Attendance at school and legal intervention

 Attendance law requires that all parents/carers ensure that their child/children attend school regularly.
 The Government is also very clear when it states that: “no child should miss school apart from in exceptional circumstances and schools must continue to take steps to reduce absence to support children’s attainment.”

 The Local Authority operates a system where any pupil will meet the criteria for legal intervention where they have:

 - 85% attendance or less, with at least 15% unauthorised absence over a 6 week period; or,

 - Below 90% attendance within a 12 week period where some or all of the absences are due to unauthorised term time holiday absence